 To compare permaculture yields with predominant industrial agriculture, data by the Federal Statistical Office of Germany for German agriculture of respective years was used for vegetables and strawberries (Federal Statistical Office 2023a), potatoes (Federal Statistical Office 2023b), tree fruit (Federal Statistical Office 2023c), and other soft fruit (Federal Statistical Office 2023d).
 These surveys are representative of Germany.
+As the permaculture farms in Luxembourg and Switzerland are located close to the German border, we assume that these comparative data are also representative for these farms.
 Data was collected from 5,100 farms in 2019 and 2020, and from 4,500 farms in 2021 and 2022 (Federal Statistical Office Germany, 2024; personal communication).
 Throughout Germany, most arable land parcels are used for single crop cultivation (Blickensdörfer et al. 2022).
-These datasets included mean crop yield data of total German agriculture (Ytot_year) and organic German agriculture (Yorg_year).
+These datasets included mean crop yield data of overall (including conventional and organic) German agriculture (Ytot_year) and only organic German agriculture (Yorg_year).
 For vegetable or fruit varieties that were not covered by these collections, mean values of respective vegetable group (such as legumes) or of all tree or soft fruit was were used for comparison (e.g. Y̅tot_2022(cabbage vegetables) for Ysite1_2022(pak choi)).
 For organic production, vegetable yield values were only given for vegetable groups of root and tuber, fruit, leaf and stalk, cabbage and other vegetables as well as legumes (e.g. Yorg_2022(legumes)).
 Thus, a ratio of organic to total agriculture was calculated for each group and year (e.g. R2022(legumes)=Yorg_2022(legumes)/Ytot_2022(legumes)).
 To estimate the organic yield data of specific crop varieties, the total crop yield data of those varieties was multiplied by the respective total to organic vegetable group ratio (e.g. Yorg_2022(sugar pea)=Ytot_2022(sugar pea)*R2022(legumes)).
 To estimate organic potato yield, total yield was multiplied by organic to total root and tuber vegetable ratio (Yorg_2022(potato)=Ytot_2022(potato)*R2022(root and tuber vegetables)).
-For tree crops organic yield data was only available for 2022, so an organic to total ratio was calculated from this data (e.g. R2022(apple)=Yorg_2022(apple)/Ytot_2022(apple)) and applied to data of the other years (e.g. Yorg_2019(apple)=Ytot_2019(apple)*R2022(apple).
+For fruit tree crops organic yield data was only available for 2022, so an organic to total ratio was calculated from this data (e.g. R2022(apple)=Yorg_2022(apple)/Ytot_2022(apple)) and applied to data of the other years (e.g. Yorg_2019(apple)=Ytot_2019(apple)*R2022(apple).
 Nut crops were only grown on one permaculture site and were a relatively small proportion of total production.
 (Tab.
 2).
 Nut yield data of German agriculture was not available, therefore general literature values were used for comparison of walnut (Cerović et al. 2010) and hazelnut (Erdogan 2018) yields.
 Tree crop organic to total ratio was applied to estimate organic nut yield values (e.g. Yorg_2022(hazelnut)=Yerdogan_2018(hazelnut)*R2022(tree crops).

 Table 1: Investigated Farms with permaculture.
 Only crop types written in italic were investigated in this study.
 The remaining crop types were excluded from the investigation as they were either newly planted woody crops, from areas primarily designated for livestock production, or from non-permaculture areas.